FireTail-io/firetail-lambda-extension/README.md

 ## Overview

-The Firetail Logging Extension collects AWS Lambda events & response payloads by proxying the Lambda runtime API and sends them to the Firetail Logging API.
+The FireTail Logging Extension collects AWS Lambda events & response payloads by proxying the Lambda runtime API and sends them to the FireTail Logging API.

 Includes a wrapper script, [firetail-wrapper.sh](./firetail-wrapper.sh), that you must use by setting the `AWS_LAMBDA_EXEC_WRAPPER` to `/opt/firetail-wrapper.sh`